jgorset/fandjango/README.md

 **A:** No. Fandjango caches the latest signed request in a cookie so you don't have to worry about it.

+**Q:** *Why does Django raise a CSRF exception when my application loads in the Facebook canvas?*

+**A:** As of March 2011, Facebook's initial request to your application is a HTTP POST request that evaluates to an attempt at cross-site request forgery by Django's built-in CSRF protection.
+You may remedy this by either disabling CSRF proteciton altogether, or bouncing Facebook's initial request to an intermediate view that is exempt from it.

 **Q:** *Why does Fandjango set a new header called "P3P"?*

 **A:** P3P (or *Platform for Privacy Preferences*) is a W3 standard that enables websites to express